oliora/bitmask/README.md

 ## How to use Bitmask library in your project

-The simplest way is to download [the lastest version of `bitmask.hpp`](include/bitmask/bitmask.hpp) and place into your project source tree, preferable under `bitmask` directory.
+The simplest way is to download [the lastest version of `bitmask.hpp`](include/bitmask/bitmask.hpp) and place it into your project source tree, preferable under `bitmask` directory.

 If you want to keep the library separated, you can build and install the library: